It's a sheer thrill and delight to have you with us here on the EIB network today.

 We'll share it with you.

-First of Cochomo, Indiana.
+First at Kokomo, Indiana.

-Jeff, welcome to the EIB network, sir.
+Jeff, welcome to the EIB Network, sir.

 Hello.